msadoon/native-app-dev-2024-06_ms/README.md

 Getting Started With the Server Backend (/server)
 -----------------------------------------------
-For this exercise a pre-built Express application is provided.
+For this exercise a pre-built server application is provided.
 The application runs by default on `localhost:4000` and has the following endpoints:

  - `http://localhost:4000/videos` - returns a JSON-encoded array of videos.